sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Later on in the workshop you will make changes to the code and see the changes take effect in OpenShift.

+`Before moving onto the next section, ensure you have made of note of the URL for your Gitea repository.
+It will be needed later!`

 ## Create a new Project

 Create a new project for yourself to work in and remember the project name.
 Use a unique name, e.g. `gitops-user1`

-You can do this in the OpenShift Console under `Home -> Projects -> Create Project` or from the command line with "oc new-project my-project".
+You can do this in the OpenShift Console under `Home -> Projects -> Create Project` or from the command line with "oc new-project gitops-user1".
 You can run the CLI commands in a `OpenShift command line terminal` (open from the top right of the OpenShift Console, where you will see the ">_" icon).

-You will use the project you just cerated for all further activities.
+`You will use the project you just cerated for all further activities.`

 ## Provision your own instance of OpenShift GitOps (ArgoCD)

-First, you will provision your own instance of ArgoCD into your OpenShift namespace.
+First, you will provision your own instance of ArgoCD into your OpenShift project.

-Add the following ArgoCD resource into your namespace.
+Add the following ArgoCD resource into your project.
 There are many ways to do this, e.g. via the OpenShift Console or via the command line.

-Don't forget to change the `YOUR-OPENSHIFT-NAMESPACE` in the yaml code to match your OpenShift namespace.
+Don't forget to change the `YOUR-OPENSHIFT-NAMESPACE` in the yaml code to match your OpenShift project/namespace.

 ```
 apiVersion: argoproj.io/v1beta1
 kind: ArgoCD
 metadata:
   name: argocd
-  namespace: YOUR-OPENSHIFT-NAMESPACE      # <<== Add your namespace here, e.g. gitops-user1
+  namespace: YOUR-OPENSHIFT-NAMESPACE      # <<== Add your namespace/project here, e.g. gitops-user1
 spec:
   controller:
     processors: {}